chrkis7/test-signup-gmail/README.md

 ```

 ## Test Limitations
-Using automation `Sign in` page and all the succeeding pages are not allowed to access, 403 Forbidden Error
+Using automation, `Sign in` page and all the succeeding pages are not allowed to access, 403 Forbidden Error

+Unable to obtain the actual results for test cases.

 ## Test Cases
 Prerequisite: _`Sign out` your accout from Google Chrome_